Hueristic-Devices/staging/_pages/faqs.md

 #### Do you ship internationally?
 Yes we ship internationally.
 Shipping charges are borne by the buyer.
 If the product contains chemicals, rates for hazardous material shipping will apply.
 We would advise a consignment size that makes long-distance shipping economical.

-#### WHat are the incentives/discounts you offer to long time customers/business partners?
+#### What are the incentives/discounts you offer to long time customers/business partners?

 Registered customers get updates on season discounts and trial packages.
 For orders greater than INR 2,00,000/- please write to us directly at customize@hueristic.dev.